 Seasonal allergic rhinitis

-This type of allergic rhinitis is often called hay fever.
-It most commonly occurs during spring, early summer and autumn.
+This type of allergic rhinitis is typically called hay fever.
+It most commonly occurs during spring and early summer.
 It is usually caused by different types of pollens from trees and grasses, as well as mould spores.

-The symptoms of allergic rhinitis are similar to those of the common cold but may last longer and are seasonal in occurrence.
+The symptoms of allergic rhinitis are similar to those of the common cold but may last longer and often occur at a particular time of year.
 Symptoms include:

 - Stuffy or running nose